eemelipa/civ5PitbossStatus/README.md

 3. Put the pitboss to map view

-4. Set up the script (coords, player names, and your ip&s3 conf)
+4. Set up the script (coords, player names, and your ip&s3 conf) .
+AutoIt window info tool is good for figuring out the coordinates

 5. run it with AutoIt